 Millionaire Student Challenge Worth the Price?

-- The webinars and chatroom help minimize the learning curve, as opposed to going it alone.
+- Weekly private webinars from millionaire students such as Steven Dux, Tim Grittani and Michael Goode.
+The webinars and chatroom help minimize the learning curve, as opposed to going it alone.

 Tim’s Trading Alerts

-The main reason why the vast majority of traders join his membership site is thay think they are able to just copy his trade alerts and bank just like Tim.
-This won’t work because penny stocks have big spreads, so that means the odds are against you right from the start by trading his alerts, especially if you are getting in at a price 0.20 higher when he buys and 0.20 lower when he short sells a stock.
-Don’t copy his trades like his other followers.
-The alert’s are there for guidance and to teach you to become independent by being able to build your own watch-list of stocks, so you won’t depend on Tim for ideas on which penny stocks to trade.
+The main reason why the vast majority of people join his newsletters is that think they are able to just copy his alerts and bank easy profits.
+This won’t work because penny stocks move too fast and have big spreads.
+This means the odds are against you right from the start by copying his alerts, especially if you are getting in at a price 0.20 higher when he buys and 0.20 lower when he short sells.
+Don’t copy his trades like his other gullible followers.
+The alerts are there for guidance and to help people become independent traders.
+You won’t have to rely on Tim for ideas.
+Learn for yourself how to scan stocks, build watch lists and the best chart patterns to follow.

 How Much Money Do You Need to Start Trading?